walquis/git-basics-team-project/docs/index.md

    - 11:30 - LAB 6 - Project collaboration.
 Keep delivering changes to your website.
 If time, get some practice on any skills that might not have fully sunk in yet.
    - 11:50 - Wrap-up.

-## Homework
-[Objects and Trees Exercise](objects-and-trees-exercise){:target="_blank"} - Between Sessions One and Two

-Work through the entire [Objects and Trees Exercise](objects-and-trees-exercise){:target="_blank"}, poking around in the project repo you started in Session 1.
-We'll have already touched on these concepts, but this exercise is designed to test and expand your understanding.

 ## References
 Most of these are from <a href="https://git-scm.com" target="_blank">Git-Scm</a>